moby/moby/docs/installation/ubuntulinux.md

     $ uname -r
     3.11.0-15-generic

->**Note**: If you previously installed Docker using `apt`, make sure you update your `apt` sources to the new Docker repository.
+>**Note**: If you previously installed Docker using `APT`, make sure you update your `APT` sources to the new Docker repository.

 ### Update your apt sources

-Docker's `apt` repository contains Docker 1.7.1 and higher.
-To set `apt` to use packages from the new repository:
+Docker's `APT` repository contains Docker 1.7.1 and higher.
+To set `APT` to use packages from the new repository:

 1. If you haven't already done so, log into your Ubuntu instance as a privileged user.

 2. Open a terminal window.

+3. Update package information, ensure that APT works with the `https` method, and that CA certificates are installed.

+         $ apt-get update
+         $ apt-get install apt-transport-https ca-certificates

-3. Add the new `gpg` key.
+4. Add the new `GPG` key.

         $ sudo apt-key adv --keyserver hkp://p80.pool.sks-keyservers.net:80 --recv-keys 58118E89F3A912897C070ADBF76221572C52609D

-4. Open the `/etc/apt/sources.list.d/docker.list` file in your favorite editor.
+5. Open the `/etc/apt/sources.list.d/docker.list` file in your favorite editor.

     If the file doesn't exist, create it.

-5. Remove any existing entries.
+6. Remove any existing entries.

-6. Add an entry for your Ubuntu operating system.
+7. Add an entry for your Ubuntu operating system.

     The possible entries are: